-Simple and fast state machines can easily be implemented in a Xilinx LCA, as shown on the previous page.
+Simple and fast state machines can easily be implemented in an LCA, as shown on the previous page.
 This page shows how an external EPROM can be the source of the next address in a complex state machine.
 This look-up table can easily be hidden in the EPROM required to store the LCA configuration data.

-Assume that an XC3020 is configured in Master Parallel Mode, where it reads its configuration data out of a 256K (32K x 8) EPROM, starting at the top address location 7FFF (32K) through 77FF (about 30K).
-The remaining 94% of the EPROM can be used as next-state look-up table with a capacity of 240 states.
+Assume that an XC3020 is configured in the Master Parallel mode, where it reads its configuration data out of a 256K ( $32K \times 8$ ) EPROM, starting at the top address location 7FFF (32K) through 77FF (about 30K).
+The remaining 94% of the EPROM can be used as a next-state look-up table with a capacity of 240 states.

 The state address is read out of the EPROM, then manipulated (decoded, encoded, etc.) in the XC3020 LCA.
-The result is combined with incoming control information to generate a new EPROM address.
+The result is combined with incoming-control information to generate a new EPROM address.
 The EPROM can be considered as having 240 locations, each 128 bytes wide.
-Each byte is a potential next state value, only one of which will be chosen by the 7 bit condition code.
+Each byte is a potential next-state value, only one of which will be chosen by the 7-bit condition code.

-In the simplest case, the EPROM output data is just latched in the LCA and is fed back as the most significant part of the new EPROM address.
+In the simplest case, the EPROM output data is just latched in the LCA and is fed back as the most-significant part of the new EPROM address.
 Since the top 16 address locations are used for configuration data, the state codes are limited to 240 different values, 0...239.

-The seven control inputs form the seven least significant

-EPROM address bits.
+The seven control inputs form the seven least-significant EPROM address bits.
 For reliable operation with asynchronous control inputs, they must be synchronized in an input register.

-This rudimentary state machine can thus have 240 different states, and can jump from any state to any one of 128 arbitrarily defined next states, controlled by the 7 bit condition code.
+This rudimentary state machine can thus have 240 different states, and can jump from any state to any one of

+128 arbitrarily defined next states, controlled by the 7-bit condition code.

-This basic design uses no CLBs in the LCA, just IOBs, but it allows a number of states and a multi-way branch complexity far in excess of any normal need.
-For most states, almost all of the 128 possible next states will be programmed to be identical.
+This basic design uses no CLBs in the LCA, just IOBs; but it allows a number of states and a multi-way branch complexity far in excess of any normal need.
+The user will usually reduce the multi-way branch complexity by assigning identical values to many of the 128 possible next states.